The Sibillini Great Loop Route is a hiking path of about 124 km that covers the entire Sibillini mountain range in Umbria-Marche Apennines.

 On Mount Vettore, with a little luck, you can enjoy the majestic flight of the golden eagle, real air ‘queen’.

 Apennine mountain pass located at 1,550 meters at the foot of Mount Vettore.
 It divides the territory of the province of Ascoli Piceno, in Marche region, from the province of Perugia in Umbria.
 The pass has a great landscape interest, because it is one of the most distinctive and famous mountain sites in the province of Ascoli and one of the access points to Castelluccios Plains.
 The area around the pass is the ideal destination for outdoor activities lovers: during summer there is no shortage of walkers and hikers, as well as hang gliders, who exploit the excellent thermals.
 In winter snowfalls allow the practice of cross-country skiing, while at the nearby ski resort of Forca Canapine you can practice alpine skiing.

-With its 2,476 meters it is the highest peak of the Sibillini Mountains massif, located in the Umbria-Marche Apennines at the border between Umbria and Marche.
-Due to its shape and splendid natural scenery, the mountain is an ideal destination for hikers.
-On the north slope, in a natural plain at 1,941 meters above sea level, there is the Lake of Pilate, of great interest for naturalists and biologists.
-Mount Vettore is crossed by a diagonal gravel road, called the fairies road, the name derives from an ancient folk legend associated with the cult of the Sibyls.
+Measuring 2,476 m in height, it is the highest mountain relief of the Sibillini Mountains, located in the Umbria-Marche Apennines on the border between Umbria and Marche.
+Because of its shape and the beautiful natural scenery it offers, the mountain is a favourite destination for hikers: indeed, on the north slope, in a natural basin at 1,941 m of altitude, is Lake Pilato, particularly interesting for both naturalists and biologists.
+Also, Mount Vettore is crossed by a cross-section of gravel called the fairy road, whose name derives from an ancient popular legend linked to the cult of the Sibyl.